Make the Diagnosis: Vaginitis

 The pragmatic reference standard consists of the Amsel criteria.2 These require 4 different tests, of which at least 3 must have positive results: (1) a thin, homogenous vaginal discharge; (2) clue cells on microscopic examination; (3) positive whiff test; and (4) vaginal pH higher than 4.5.

 The reference standard test requires culture, though culture cannot distinguish between infections and colonization.

 The reference standard test in clinical research studies typically requires culture.
 However, in clinical practice the presence of trichomonads on a saline microscopic preparation is considered diagnostic, though the absence of trichomonads does not definitively rule out the condition.

 Original Article: What Is Causing This Patient's Vaginal Symptoms?

 An otherwise healthy 33-year-old woman presents with a complaint of foul-smelling vaginal discharge.
 She is sexually active with 1 male partner.
-This is the first time she has had this symptom and is worried that ...
+This is the first ...